2018/19 Tax Timeline

 If you personally pay for expenses related to your employment you may be able to claim additional tax relief.
 The most common examples of these are:

-- Uniform Allowance - if your employer has a set dress code then you may be eligible to various reliefs including uniform and cleaning allowances.
-We would require a detailed description of your job and the clothing you are required to wear.
-Suits/ties are generally not allowed.
+Uniform Allowance - if your employer has a set dress code then you may be eligible to various reliefs including uniform and cleaning allowances - suits & ties are generally not allowed.
+Find out what flat rate expenses you can claim tax relief on by checking the standard amounts to cover clothing and tools.

 Personal pension contributions - if you contribute to a personal scheme, then you may be able to claim additional tax relief.
 You will need to provide: